toreanderson/evpn_agent/README.md

 ! agent is being deployed in.
 router bgp 4200000000
  bgp router-id 192.0.2.1

  !
+Workaround for an FRR bug present in FRR v8 (at least), that causes BGP routes ! with a next-hop covered by a on-link kernel route to be considered as "not connected" ! and therefore installed as "inactive".
+The EVPN agent adds such on-link kernel routes ! when the VRF is being leaked into the underlay (l3vni=0) to work around a different !
+FRR bug (see https://github.com/FRRouting/frr/issues/16161).
+If running a later ! version of FRR, or not using underlay leaking, then this setting is probably not ! necessary. bgp disable-ebgp-connected-route-check

+ !
 Use ECMP to load balance outbound traffic across both eth0 and eth1 bgp bestpath as-path multipath-relax